-The correct timing to apply preemergent for crabgrass in bermuda is an important entry in the Garden Counselor Question/Answer series, because it may contradict the product's label instructions.
+The correct timing to apply preemergent for crabgrass in bermuda is an important entry in this Garden Counselor Question/Answer series, because it may contradict the product's label instructions.

 Your question suggests that the bermuda lawn has been around for a long time, but is just in poor condition with the crabgrass dominating.
 You can still consider it established, however, because of the bermuda having the rhizomes underground, which is the core of the individual grass plants.